daviddetorres/jscumm/docs/Configuration_files.md

 - To check if a player has an object, the syntax will be: #item('item_id')
 - To check if a player has a flag, the syntax will be: #flag('flag_id')

-:bulb: PRO-TIP: An easy way to remove an object from an scene after the player takes it, is defining a condition with #item('item_id'), as can be seen in the example file with the 'hammer'
+:sunglasses: PRO-TIP: An easy way to remove an object from an scene after the player takes it, is defining a condition with #item('item_id'), as can be seen in the example file with the 'hammer'

 ## Directory: /chapter/scenes
 In this directory there will be all the scene_name.json of the game.